 Can you survive cold winter days and nights without your heater on?
 Can you imagine the hot summer months without your air cooling system running all day long?
 If you can’t, you might want to thank the person who invented the air conditioning system.
 He made our lives easier and more comfortable.

 Who must have started with the concept of air conditioning that we are benefiting from today?
 The cavemen, during pre-historic times, may have started the idea.
 The extreme chill inside the caves may have prompted them to come up with something that will make their lives more comfortable.
 They discovered the first fire and used this to warm their caves.
 Moving fast forward, the subsequent development of temperature control of environment can be traced through the advancement in hearths, open fireplaces and ceramic stoves, but the birth of modern air conditioning has been attributed to Willis H. Carrier.
-Carrier described the energy relationships that existed in an air and water vapor mixture.
-In order to enable engineering designers to predict performance of the component parts, Carrier proposed some simplifying steps.
+Carrier described the energy relationships that existed in an air and water vapour mixture.
+In order to enable engineering designers to predict the performance of the component parts, Carrier proposed some simplifying steps.

 The development of both winter and summer air conditioning was largely attributed to the Americans and along with this, were improvements made in boilers, automatic controls, automatically fired furnaces and thermal insulation.